 Beginning freshmen are not permitted to participate in Priority Registration.
 Advising and registration for incoming freshman and transfer students (with fewer than 30 transferrable hours) occurs at the Orientation Program.

 Priority Registration: The first opportunity to schedule classes for the next semester.
-Usually a one week period during the semester prior to the registration semester during which students are assigned a registration appointment based on the number of hours a student has earned and/or other priority conditions (i.e. disability status, honors program, athletics, etc.).
+Usually a one-week period during the semester prior to the registration semester during which students are assigned a registration appointment based on the number of hours a student has earned and/or other priority conditions (i.e. accommodation status, honors program, athletics, veterans, etc.).
 All students and applicants, except freshmen applicants for the next semester, are expected to register for classes during Priority Registration.
-Academic advising, when required, is available to all students in time for Priority Registration.
+Academic advising, when required, is available to all students prior to Priority Registration.

 Open Registration: The period following Priority Registration and lasting until the Final Schedule Adjustments Deadline.
 All eligible students, including those who did not register during Priority Registration, may register anytime 24 hours/day, 7 days/week during this period.
 Academic Advisors are not always available during this period so students should contact their department to schedule an advising appointment.

-Freshman Orientation: Required of all beginning freshmen and transfer freshmen.
-Orientation is a two-day program that provides an overview of university policies and procedures, academic advising, and course registration.
+Freshman Orientation: A program required of all beginning freshmen and transfer freshmen to provide an overview of university policies and procedures, academic advising, and course registration.

-Cancellation: Students who have not paid by the Fee Payment Deadline will be cancelled from their classes.
-Payment must be received and posted to the students account.
+Cancellation: Students who have not paid (payment received and posted to the students account by the Fee Payment Deadline) will be cancelled from their classes.
 Students whose classes are paid with anticipated aid must drop all their classes before the first day of classes if they do not plan to attend.

 Drop/Add Period: During the drop/add period, a student may make schedule adjustments without receiving a “W” grade for each class dropped.
 However, a student will not be able to drop all of their classes.
-To drop their last class, students will need to resign from the University by completing a Resignation Form from the Office of the Registrar and will receive a “W” grade for the last class left.
+To drop their last class, students will need to resign from the University by submitting a Resignation Request with the Office of the Registrar.
+The Resignation Request and more details about the process can be found at http://www.southeastern.edu/admin/registrar/forms-req/resignation/index.html.
+At the completion of the resignation process, students and will receive a “W” grade for the last class.